 The approach cannot account for land use/land cover changes that have occurred within a pixel for the period of analysis.
 For example, clear cuts within forest ecosystems or the use of irrigation systems as part of the management in agricultural areas might increase or decrease the vegetation productivity independently of drought occurrences.
 This can introduce noise in the datasets that might bias the pixel-based relationships between drought pressure and vegetation productivity.

-Another source of uncertainty is related with the simplification of the drought impact model for its implementation in the operational setting.
-In this study, only meteorological drought distribution and intensity is considered.
-Still, in some cases, the start, end, severity, and spatial extent of a drought, as well as the propagation of its impacts through the whole land systems might be changing due to additional climate and/or surrounding biophysical conditions, such temperature, snowpack, albedo and soil water holding capacity.
+Another source of uncertainty is related to the simplification of the drought impact model for its implementation in the operational setting.
+On one hand, the same thresholds for deviations in soil moisture and vegetation production imply similar impacts/impact severity in different sectors (agriculture, forestry, etc), which gives an acceptable approximation on the continental scale but might need to be adjusted to local conditions.
+In this study, only meteorological drought distribution and intensity are considered.
+Still, in some cases, the start, end, severity and spatial extent of a drought, as well as the propagation of its impacts through the whole land systems, might change as a result of additional climate and/or surrounding biophysical conditions, such as temperature, snowpack, albedo and soil’s water-holding capacity.

 Data sets uncertainty